demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-password-for-target

 ***
-Get the password for a given target.
+Get the password for a given target

 #### Base Command